 Baking ribs in the oven is a convenient option that can still yield delicious results.
 It involves wrapping the ribs in foil and cooking them at a low temperature, around 275°F (135°C), for a longer period of time.
 This method allows the ribs to slowly cook in their own juices, resulting in tender meat.
 For those who prefer a crispy exterior, removing the foil and broiling the ribs for a few minutes at the end can achieve that desired texture.

-See also How to cook macaroni and cheese in the microwave
+See also How to cook rabbit in a crock pot

 Choosing the Right Method